Student Financial Support

 If you are a parent aged under 20 years old at the start of your course Care to Learn (C2L) can help pay for your childcare while you’re learning.
 Applications should be made direct to Care to Learn.
 More information is available at www.direct.gov.uk/caretolearn or through the helpline on 0800 121 8989.

-The College has limited funds available to provide childcare for students over 20 years old.
+The College has limited funds available to provide childcare for full-time students over 20 years old.
 The childcare provider must be Ofsted registered as informal childcare cannot be funded.
 For more information please contact Student Support on 01895 853380.

 Advanced Learner Loans